synergistic-silobusters/flintandsteel/README.md

 Running `gulp jshint` will lint any JavaScript file under the `src` folder excluding `src/lib`.

+## Continuous Integration

+To automate both the Testing and Linting steps above, you could set up your account at [CircleCI](https://circleci.com/).
+This will test and lint your code on commit.
+This is especially effective if you fork the repo.
+Before submitting a pull request, you could make sure that the build is green without doing anything but committing!

+Once you've linked your GitHub account with CircleCI, click on [Add Projects](https://circleci.com/add-projects), click on your account.
+You will see a list of repositories show up below.
+Click on `Show Forks` in the upper right corner of the list.
+You should see `flintandsteel` if you've successfully forked the repo.
+Any and every branch that you create will build automagically once you commit to it.

+Later, a `circle.yml` file may be added to configure CircleCI for you.
+But for now, in order to configure CircleCI with the flintandsteel repo, click on the gear next to `<USERNAME>/flintandsteel`.
+This will bring up the project settings.
+Under `Test Commands` on the left-hand menu, click `Dependency Commands`.
+For `Pre-dependency commands` enter `npm install -g gulp`.
+Next click `Test Commands` on the left.
+For `Test commands` enter `gulp jshint && gulp test:client`.

+At the bottom, you will see `Save Commands` and `Test settings on...` with a branch name.
+Click `Save & Go!` and watch the build go!

 ## Clearing Persistent storage

 The express server app uses [docstore](https://www.npmjs.com/package/docstore) to store users and ideas in JSON format.
 If this storage location gets messy, `gulp clean:db` can be used to clear up the datastore.